rtm/js-pick-notation/js-pick-notation.md

 This takes the value given by key from the RHS, but renames it to `newkey`, which is usually just a key.
-But it can also be an expression evaluating to a key, or a functi providing a renaming rule.
+But it can also be an expression evaluating to a key, or a function providing a renaming rule.
 When picking into arrays, the `newkey` is an integer index that says where in the array the value is to placed.

 The **default** is an expression which is used if the key is missing or the object is defective.